 TGbf Editor: Please modify the text at P122L12 in subclause 9.4.2.325 in D1.0 as follows.

-The Earth Coordinates subfield indicates that the STA is capable of sending azimuth and elevation in earth coordinates (azimuth zero is north, elevation zero is horizon).
+The Earth Coordinates subfield indicates that azimuth and elevation are in earth coordinates (azimuth zero is north, elevation zero is horizon).
 If it is set to zero, azimuth and elevation are relative to an arbitrary STA’s coordinate system.

 [1309, 1310 & 1325]